Learn about actual and potential costs

 See how we display average pricing information, trends and market data.

 Find the vendor to meet your needs

-The top four manufacturers hold almost 40.0% of the manufacturing market for office phones, indicating a moderate level of concentration.
-There are an estimated 2,000 vendors in the market, 35 of which are manufacturers.
-Market share concentration has been moderate and increasing during the three years to 2018 due to...
+The top four vendors hold about 45.0% of the manufacturing market for office phones, indicating a moderate level of concentration.
+There are an estimated 2,050 vendors in the market, about 170 of which are manufacturers.
+Market share concentration has been moderate and increasing during the three years to 2020 due...
 Subscribe to learn more.

 Questions to ask potential suppliers